NeuronQ/udacity-capstone/report/report-plan.md

   - variance

 ### Algorithms and Techniques [1 page]
+Algorithms and techniques used in the project are thoroughly discussed and properly justified based on the characteristics of the problem.

 - benchmarks to compare with
   - LR
   - ARIMA
 - LSTMs

 ### Benchmark [1 page]
+Student clearly defines a benchmark result or threshold for comparing performances of solutions obtained.

 - Statistic reasoning for minimal prediction accuracy